 Children are hooked on their electronic devices.
 Understanding that dependability on devices is now part of children’s daily learning environment, Fairchild Tropical Botanic Garden is attempting to bridge the gap between electronics and nature.

 Fairchild wishes to create a game that would connect with this new generation and inspire them to get involved with the natural world and merge the two spheres – electronic and scientific.
-The challenge was to come up with a developed solution within a 24 hour time period.

-To accomplish this, we created a mobile app called “Green Thumb” that uses various scavenger hunt like games encouraging kids to take pictures of what they find or interact with in nature using their mobile phones.
+To accomplish this, we created a mobile app that uses various scavenger hunt like games encouraging kids to take pictures of what they find or interact with in nature using their mobile phones.
 Other games are simply for recording a child’s outdoor activities.
 To make things more fun and encouraging we included a reward system of points that lead to the completion of badges in which the user can win prizes from partnered businesses.

 Thinking from a parents perspective, I would want picking out an activity to be a quick and easy process.
 The less time they have to spend selecting an activity the better.
 To do this I made the home screen show activities in a card format that would have activities display at random with the option of filtering to have have access to specific activities of certain criteria.
 That way a parent could simply open the app press play and hand off to their child.

 My goal was to make selecting an activity to be a quick and simple process with easy handoff to a child in mind.
 To accomplish this, I made sure after login the user would be presented with activities in a swipeable card format directly on the home screen

 In case there was any preference, I also included the option of filtering based on time or category.
 I made sure to use microcopy that had a friendly and encouraging voice/tone to appeal to children.